phirling/pyc2ray/README.md

 * `gfortran` compiler
 * `CUDA` and the `nvcc` compiler (Optional, for the accelerated raytracing library)
 ### Build Instructions
-At a later time, a build system (like `meson` or `setuptools`) may be added.
+At a later time, a build system using `meson` may be added.
 For now, the extension modules required by the package must be compiled manually.
 1. **Compile Fortran Extension Module**